neilralston/stock-analysis/Written_Report_Template_nar.md

 ### Analysis of Outcomes
 Used VBA to develop a macro that calculates Total Daily Volume and Return.

-To accomplish this task, the macro uses a combination of conditionals, arrays, loops, nested loops, and indexes.
+* To accomplish this task, the macro uses a combination of conditionals, arrays, loops, nested loops, and indexes.

-The macro uses conditional formatting for visual formatting, along with custom buttons for an easy user interface.
+* The macro uses conditional formatting for visual formatting, along with custom buttons for an easy user interface.

-Finally, the macro was refactored so that it could be reused to assess a much larger dataset and still run efficiently.
+* Finally, the macro was refactored so that it could be reused to assess a much larger dataset and still run efficiently.

-The results of the assessment indicate that the two stocks with the best returns in 2018 were "ENPH" and "RUN".

 ## Results